-We chose the location of our Hanson Hide-Away base camp to serve as the best home for our four day base camp tours and as an occasional one night stop on our longer nomadic trips.
-It is ideally located to explore the northern coastline of Johnstone strait, Blackfish Sound, allow easy access to areas of high tidal flows of Weynton Passage and Blackney Passage, and act as a gateway to the Broughton Archipelago.
+We chose the location of our Hanson Hide-Away base camp to serve as one of the best camp locations for our sea kayaking tours.
+It is ideally located to explore the northern coastline of Johnstone strait, Blackfish Sound, allows easy access to areas of high tidal flows of Weynton Passage and Blackney Passage, and serves as a gateway to the Broughton Archipelago.

 Location – Its everything!